To Replace or Not to Replace Your Air Filters

 In addition to reducing allergies for you and your family, there are also financial and environmental benefits to replacing your air filters on time.
 The U.S. Department of Energy says that replacing a dirty filter with a clean one can lower your air conditioner’s energy consumption by 5 to 15 percent.

 Not only will it save you money on your energy bills, but it also can save you money on your heating and cooling system.
 A dirty filter will restrict your air flow, causing your system to work harder.
 This will cause wear and can create issues that possibly require repairs.
-Continuous wear on your system can also lower the lifespan of your system.
-2
+Ultimately, the routine replacement of your air filters can extend the lifespan of your system.